 Spiced Tulsi Rose Tea - 2 oz

 Tulsi (Ocimum tenuiflorum var. kapoor): Also referred to as "Holy Basil", Tulsi is named for a Hindu goddess and roughly translates to "that which is incomparable".
 It is a magically sweet and sacred adaptogen in Ayurveda that assists in modulating the effects of stress while lowering inflammatory load.
-As a member of the basil family, tulsi is rich in terpenes, such as eugenol, and antioxidant rich polyphenols.
-The Kapoor variety is particularly saturated with rosmarinic acid, a strong antioxidant, antibacterial, and anti-inflammatory constituent.
+As a member of the basil family, tulsi is rich in terpenes, such as eugenol, and antioxidant-rich polyphenols.
+The Kapoor variety is particularly saturated with rosmarinic acid, a strong antioxidant, antibacterial, and inflammation-reducing constituent.

 Cinnamon (Cinnamomum verum): A familiar spice that offers a gently warming energy and sweetly pungent flavor.
-Reserach has shown Cinnamon's effectiveness in modulating blood glucose levels and reducing blood lipids like LDL, as well as overall cholesterol.
-Cinnamon also presents as a circluatory stimulant and warming carminiative by stimulating both cardivascular flow and digestive fire.
+Research has shown Cinnamon's effectiveness in modulating blood glucose levels and reducing blood lipids like LDL, as well as overall cholesterol.
+Cinnamon also presents as a circulatory stimulant and warming carminative by stimulating both cardiovascular flow and digestive fire.

 Cardamom (Elettaria cardamomum): A distinct aromatic that harmonizes and contributes even deeper flavor profiles.
 In Ayurveda, Cardamom is considered a tridoshic plant and balancing to all constitutions.
 It is commonly sought for building digestive fire, alleviating spasm and cough, reducing intestinal pain, and moving Qi.